empyreanx/obj-viewer/README.md

 link directory in CMakeLists.txt (find_package(OpenGL) is broken).
 To build the project run the following command:

 *$ cmake . && make*

+## Usage

+To view a model, enter the following command:

+*$ bin/obj-viewer FILE*

+where *FILE* is the path of the OBJ file.

+The model should then be displayed in a window.
+Use the arrow keys rotate the model.

 ## License